 – Golden Temple Kinkakuji and Silver Pavilion Ginkakuji

 – Nijo Castle: a UNESCO flat land castle site

 – Gion District: it is the geisha district where you will find geisha houses, tea houses and all kinds of sweets to buy.
 If you want to see a live geisha performance, you can check out the Gion Corner for daily performances.
 You also have the Yasaka Shrine there.

 Our pick: We chose an airbnb for the 4 night stay.
-We picked one that offered pocket wifi and bicycles!
+We picked one that offered pocket wi-fi and bicycles!
 Biking around Kyoto is much fun.
-If you want to visit the famous Bamboo forest and the Fushimi Inari shrines with all the red Torii gates. one tip: come as early as you can as it can get very crowded! *Both are spots for kimono rental, we picked to try out the kimonos at Arashiyama at: Akahime
+If you want to visit the famous Bamboo forest and the Fushimi Inari shrines with all the red Torii gates. one tip: come as early as you can as it can get very crowded! *Both are spots for kimono rental, we picked to try the kimonos at Arashiyama at: Akahime

 Daytrip to Nara: